Leaf-Computer/lumen-blocks/docsite/docs/docs-src/0.1/src/installation/index.md

 laminar-blocks = "0.1.0"
 ```

-2. Create a `tailwind.css` file in your project's root or assets directory:
+2. Create a `tailwind.css` file in your project's root or assets directory, with the following content:

 ```css
 @tailwind base;